the-butcher/COVID19-SEIR/README.md

 The code has been moved from local storage to github for backup- and documentation purposes.
 I plan to work on this repository to get it finished over the upcoming weeks (as of 22.05.2021).

 todo:
-* replace full vacc build with values from base-data
-* can there be in general, an age-wise "control-curve" for incidence, recovery?
-* check vaccination model against real vaccination
-  * there would be enough overlap into the model to adjust vaccination parameters accordingly
-* better recovered
 * be sure that strain calibration is still functional
 * wiki on github
 * demographics for germany